History of Kashmir: Mughal Empire

-Durrani Empire (1752–1819)
+Durrani rule

 Taking advantage of the declining Mughal Empire, the Afghan Durrani Empire under Ahmad Shah Durrani took control of Kashmir in 1752.
 In the mid-1750s the Afghan-appointed governor of Kashmir, Sukh Jiwan Mal, rebelled against the Durrani Empire before being defeated in 1762.
 After Mal's defeat, the Durrani engaged in the oppression of the remaining Hindu population through forced conversions, killings, and forced labor.
 Repression by the Durrani extended to all classes, regardless of religion, and a heavy tax burden was levied on the Kashmiri populace.
 According to the historian Victoria Schofield: "The names of the Afghan governors who ruled Kashmir are all but forgotten but not their cruelty, which was directed mainly towards the Hindus".
 Extortion was common and many Kashmiris were sold as slaves to Afghanistan, adds Schofield.

 A number of Afghan governors administered the region on behalf of the Durrani Empire.
 During the Durrani rule in Kashmir, income from the region constituted a large part of the Durrani Empire's revenue.
 The empire controlled Kashmir until 1819, after which the region was annexed by the Sikh Empire.